► Renault Zoe EV is a small electric car hero, but…

-This displays media or sat-nav info between a speedometer and efficiency readout, behind a new steering wheel with actual buttons for the cruise control, which were previously placed somewhat bafflingly behind the driver, like in all Renaults.
+The dashboard’s LCD displays media or sat-nav info between a speedometer and efficiency readout, behind a new steering wheel with actual buttons for the cruise control, which were previously placed somewhat bafflingly behind the gearlever and unlit, like in all Renaults.

 Less obvious improvements include an electronic gear shifter and parking brake, replacing the distinctly anachronistic mechanical items in the old car.
 This also means you can now park up, turn the car off and walk away without having to select P or pull the handbrake – good for ease of use and also for freeing up space for two cup holders and an optional wireless phone charger.

 Space in the back is the same as before – fine for head, less for leg thanks to that high-rise floor, but there’s a fifth seat and no transmission tunnel to get in the way.
 The boot’s unchanged too – 338 litres – which Renault said was an absolute red line for Zoe drivers.
 They like big boots and they cannot lie.